Centennial Parklands and Callan Park regulation update

 Updated regulation for Centennial Parklands was drafted in 2020, however during that time Greater Sydney Parklands was created, incorporating Callan Park into Centennial Park and Moore Park Trust (CPMPT).
 Therefore, the regulation update was delayed so that Callan Park could be brought in line with the Centennial Park and Moore Park Trust Act 1983.

-The draft regulation will be open for community consultation between 3 July 2024 to 24 July 2024 (21 days), with updated regulation to be legislated by 1 September 2024.
+The draft regulation was open for community consultation between 3 July 2024 to 24 July 2024 (21 days), with updated regulation to be legislated by 1 September 2024.

 Greater Sydney Parklands was created in 2022, at which time the ownership of Callan Park was transferred to Centennial Park and Moore Park Trust (CPMPT), under Greater Sydney Parklands management.